django-parler/django-parler/docs/templatetags.rst

 If the URL could not be generated, an empty string is returned instead.

 This algorithm performs a "best effort" approach to give a proper URL.
-When this fails, add the :class:`~parler.views.ViewUrlMixin` to your view to contruct the proper URL instead.
+When this fails, add the :class:`~parler.views.ViewUrlMixin` to your view to construct the proper URL instead.

 Example, to build a language menu: